Ookamini95/dnd-aanghakan/Aanghakan/Other/Folklore and History/Lord Cantrocas.md

 His mind, blanked from an eternity of numbness, regained consciousness although not its memories, but its inherent cruelty and ambition irresistibly propel him on a quest to once again seize power, indifferent to the repercussions of his actions...

-#Master-Notes

-This character is know by many names #TODO
+#Master-Notes This character is know by many names, most of them will be anagrams but if it's an exception it will be specified in the character note.